krish-7104/College-Management-System/README.md

 To run this project, you will need to add the following environment variables to your .env file

-Backend And Frontend Both Folder Has One sample.env file you can replicate it and add you data and rename it to .env
+Backend And Frontend Both Folder Has One sample.env file you can replicate it add you data and rename it to .env

-Add this doucment in your College Management Collection in MongoDB Compass in **admin detials** table
+Add this document in your College Management Collection in MongoDB Compass in **admin details** table

 ```
 {